Rhabdomyolysis: Signs and symptoms

 The symptoms of rhabdomyolysis depend on its severity and whether kidney failure develops.
 Milder forms may not cause any muscle symptoms, and the diagnosis is based on abnormal blood tests in the context of other problems.
-More severe rhabdomyolysis is characterized by muscle pain, tenderness, weakness and swelling of the affected muscles.
+More severe rhabdomyolysis is characterized by muscle pain, tenderness, weakness, and swelling of the affected muscles.
 If the swelling is very rapid, as may happen with a crush injury after someone is released from under heavy collapsed debris, the movement of fluid from the bloodstream into damaged muscle may cause low blood pressure and shock.
 Other symptoms are nonspecific and result either from the consequences of muscle tissue breakdown or from the condition that originally led to the muscle breakdown.
 Release of the components of muscle tissue into the bloodstream causes electrolyte disturbances, which can lead to nausea, vomiting, confusion, coma or abnormal heart rate and rhythm.
 The urine may be dark, often described as "tea-colored", due to the presence of myoglobin.
 Damage to the kidneys may give rise to decreased or absent urine production, usually 12 to 24 hours after the initial muscle damage.

 Swelling of damaged muscle occasionally leads to compartment syndrome—compression of surrounding tissues, such as nerves and blood vessels, in the same fascial compartment—leading to the loss of blood supply and damage or loss of function in the part(s) of the body supplied by these structures.
 Symptoms of this complication include pain or reduced sensation in the affected limb.
 A second recognized complication is disseminated intravascular coagulation (DIC), a severe disruption in blood clotting that may lead to uncontrollable bleeding.

 Causes

 Any form of muscle damage of sufficient severity can cause rhabdomyolysis.
 Multiple causes can be present simultaneously in one person.
-Some have an underlying muscle condition, usually hereditary in nature, that makes them more prone to rhabdomyolysis.
+Some have an underlying muscle condition, usually hereditary, that makes them more prone to rhabdomyolysis.

 Genetic predisposition

-Recurrent rhabdomyolysis may result from intrinsic muscle enzyme deficiencies, which are usually inherited and often appear during childhood.
+Recurrent or episodic rhabdomyolysis is commonly due to intrinsic muscle enzyme deficiencies, which are usually inherited and often appear during childhood.
 Many structural muscle diseases feature episodes of rhabdomyolysis that are triggered by exercise, general anesthesia or any of the other causes of rhabdomyolysis listed above.
 Inherited muscle disorders and infections together cause the majority of rhabdomyolysis in children.

 The following hereditary disorders of the muscle energy supply may cause recurrent and usually exertional rhabdomyolysis: